 There are now around 20 different global university rankings providers.
 This presents a challenge to keep up with all their new releases and of course, poses the big question!
 Which listing to follow?
 To complicate matters further, many of these ranking systems now publish region-specific, subject-specific and even age-specific rankings as well as their global listing.
 These are additionally released at different intervals throughout the year.
 As the competition for attention to the rankings increases and discussions about their methodologies intensify, some have suggested the next development should be a ranking of the rankings to answer these questions!

-By Philip J. Purnell, Director of Research & Publishing Service – Knowledge E
+By Philip J. Purnell, Director – Research & Publishing Services – Knowledge E

 To explore how Knowledge E can support your institution’s performance click here for more details on KnE’s tailored training programs or click here for KnE’s consulting services.